Configure Vault for storing secrets

 sudo systemctl restart nms-core

-2. Update the secrets section indented under core to tell NGINX Management Suite how to handle secrets.
+2. Update the secrets section under core to specify how to manage secrets.

-For example, an internal development installation of Vault might use:
+For example, an internal Vault installation might use:

 secrets: